Vedprakash05498/Build-a-simple-linear-regression-model-using-statsmodels-and-SKLearn/README.md

 # build a simple linear regression model using both statsmodels and scikit-learn (sklearn) libraries in Python:

+# Steps involved:

+1. Import libraries

+2. Split the data for training and testing

+3. Rescaling the features

+4. Add a constant and instantiate the object

+5. Fit the model

+6. Predict the model

+7. Evaluate the model

 ## Using statsmodels:

 import statsmodels.api as sm